microsoft/quick-authentication/docs/quick-authentication-how-to.md

 ## How it works

 To enable Quick Authentication, you first add a reference to the library in a `<script>` element, then an HTML or JavaScript snippet that displays the sign-in button on the page.

-When a user selects the button, they're presented with a sign-in prompt.
-You can configure both the button and the prompt.
+By default, when a user clicks on the button, it opens a popup.
+You can configure the button.
+After user enters their credentials in the popup, they get user sign-in information in a JavaScript callback present in their web page.
+This is called the "popup" mode.

+It is also possible to configure your application for [redirect mode](#redirect-mode).
+In this case, when a user clicks on the button, there is full page redirection to MSA sign-in page.
+After user enters credentials successfully on MSA sign-in page, there is `POST` to your server, as opposed to a call to your Javascript callback.
+Your server needs to use information present in `POST` and do additional work to get user account information.
+Check [this section](#redirect-mode) for more details.

 All browsers support a configurable sign-in button and prompt provided by Quick Authentication called the _standard sign-in experience_.
 Microsoft Edge supports an _enhanced sign-in experience_, which is also configurable.

+In _enhanced sign-in experience_, the sign-in process is completed without the user needing to explicitly enter their credentials.

 - **Standard sign-in experience** - Quick Authentication shows the _standard_ sign-in button and prompt to users not signed in to Microsoft Edge or that are using a another browser.